Meet 32 Baylor women who have made their marks on the world of education

 After earning her business degree from Baylor in 1984, Davis returned to her alma mater as a professor of accounting in 1992.
 She later served as an associate dean in the Hankamer School of Business and vice provost for financial and academic administration.
 Davis was named interim provost in 2008 and was named to the position in earnest in 2010, becoming the first woman to serve as Baylor’s top academic officer.
 In 2014, she was named president of Furman University.

-[Davis is one of six Baylor alumnae who lead colleges and universities across the nation, joining Dr. Debbie Cottrell (BSED ’79) at Texas Lutheran University, Dr. Pamela Durso (BA ’83, PhD ’92) at Central Baptist Theological Seminary, Dr. Mary Hensley (EDD ’89) at Blinn College, Dr. Amanda Lee (BA ’88, MA ’90) at Bladen Community College, and Dr. Diana Lovell (BA ’89) at Southwestern Oklahoma State University.]
+[Davis is one of eight Baylor alumnae who lead colleges and universities across the nation, joining Dr. Debbie Cottrell (BSED ’79) at Texas Lutheran University, Dr. Pamela Durso (BA ’83, PhD ’92) at Central Baptist Theological Seminary, Dr. Mary Hensley (EDD ’89) at Blinn College, Dr. Amanda Lee (BA ’88, MA ’90) at Bladen Community College, Dr. Diana Lovell (BA ’89) at Southwestern Oklahoma State University, Dr. Kathy Schwaig (BBA ’84, MBA ’86) at Kennesaw State University and Dr. Linda Schott (BA ’79) at Texas A&M-San Antonio.]

 Dr. Linda Livingstone is the 15th president of Baylor University — the university’s first female president.

 A distinguished scholar and academic leader, Livingstone taught in Baylor’s Hankamer School of Business before becoming dean of the business schools at Pepperdine and then George Washington University.
-Since being named Baylor’s president in 2017, Livingstone has overseen the development of Baylor’s academic strategic plan, Illuminate, which details Baylor’s plans to become a preeminent Christian research university, and led the successful $1.1 billion Give Light campaign.
+Since being named Baylor’s president in 2017, Livingstone has overseen the development of Baylor’s academic strategic plan, Illuminate, which details Baylor’s plans to become a preeminent Christian research university; led the successful $1.1 billion Give Light campaign; and guided Baylor to R1 status for the first time.

 (Women in leadership at Baylor also extend beyond President Livingstone.
 Dr. Nancy Brickhouse (BA ’82) serves as provost (chief academic officer).
 Dr. Robyn Driskell (BA ’91, MA ’93) is vice president and chief compliance & risk officer.
 Cheryl Gochis (BA ’91, MA ’94) is vice president of human resources and chief human resources officer.
 Tiffany Hogue (BA ’95) is chief of staff to the president.
-Dr. Shanna Hagan-Burke is dean of the School of Education, Dr. Linda Plank (BSN ’77) is dean of the Louise Herrington School of Nursing, and Dr. Sheri Dragoo is interim dean of Robbins College of Health & Human Sciences.)
+Kristy Orr (JD ’03) is board professional. is Dr. Shanna Hagan-Burke is dean of the School of Education, and Dr. Linda Plank (BSN ’77) is dean of the Louise Herrington School of Nursing.)

 These are just a handful of the countless Baylor women who have made (and who continue to make) their marks in education.
 Of course, there’s not enough room (even on a blog) to list every notable Baylor woman; if there’s someone you think particularly deserves to be honored, please let us know!